 In the early days, it’s normal to feel a bit self-conscious about breastfeeding in front of people.
 The more you breastfeed while you’re out and about, the more confident you'll get and the easier it'll be.
 Here are some mums on their advice for breastfeeding while you’re out and about:

 Meet other breastfeeding mums

 If you want to get out of the house but you’re still feeling a bit self-conscious about feeding in public, your local breastfeeding group is a great place to take that first step.
 Everyone around you will be breastfeeding and you’re likely to meet mums going through the same things you are.

-Slings and carriers are a great help for many mums, allowing them to carry their babies around close to their bodies, keeping their hands free and making breastfeeding almost invisible.
-However, if you really don’t feel comfortable you can always express your milk and feed using a bottle or cup.
+If you really don’t feel comfortable breastfeeding in public, you can always express your milk ahead of time and feed using a bottle or cup.
 You can find out more about how to express in our 'Expressing your breast milk' section.